afw13/4yearsrecoding/README.md

 4. **A codebase**.
 The website relies on HTML, CSS, Python and Javascript, all available in Github.

-# Introduction
+# Code
 I began this project with a wireframe that I designed in Figma.
 Designing the wireframe helped me to understand each “container” or section of the website.
 With this wireframe complete, I set out to build each container and its elements, one by one.
 The code for this project is composed of HTML, CSS, Python and Javascript files and was designed with responsiveness in mind.

-### HTML:
+### HTML/CSS:

 The HTML for this project is straightforward.
 To start, I built each section of the website in HTML: headings, supporting text, buttons, images, containers and a footer.

 I wanted to use some interesting fonts so the <head> contains a few links to various Google fonts that are used on the site.

 ### CSS:

-Styling this website in CSS introduced many challenges.

 The css code starts by setting a background color for the body and then style elements for the overall website frame.
-I used Flexbox
-(flex) here (and in a few other instances) to ensure some responsiveness on the site.
+I used Flexbox (flex) here (and in a few other instances) to ensure some responsiveness on the site.

 Buttons were used for navigation links.
 In .frame a.button I just made sure that the background color matched the body color of the site so that they didn’t look like ‘buttons’.